jmcampanini/grove-cli/.llm/plan.md

 Test approach:
 - Use Cobra's testing utilities
-- Mock git interface for create command (use interface test doubles)
+- For unit testing create command, extend `internal/git` package with an interface if not already present, enabling test doubles
 - Capture stdout for init command output verification
 - Integration tests with temporary git repos (following patterns from `git_cli_integration_test.go`)
 - Use table-driven tests where applicable for testing various command-line argument combinations